davidoevans/react-truffle/README.md

 Mocha configured in our project.
 These tests are being run by Truffle which has Mocha configured along with their custom `contract()` function.

+This is good but the base of our project is getting busy which makes it challenging to keep track of what belongs to Truffle vs React.
+Next, i'll create a truffle folder at the root of the project and move truffle.js file along with the contracts, migrations and test folders there.

+I'll test that each of truffle compile, truffle migrate and truffle test commands still work.

-Next, we'll connect our basic React web application to our Truffle contracts..
+Next, we'll hook up our basic React web application to our Truffle contracts.

 ## Table of Contents